ableenk/TabDiff-easyRun/README.md

 Save your tabular data as <NAME_OF_YOUR_DATASET>.csv file.

 **The first row should be the header** indicating the name of each column, and the remaining rows are records.
-Place you data's csv file in the directory named "dataframe_folder".
+Place you data's csv file in the directory named "datacsv".

 Run the following command to process your dataset:
 ```